 “. . . all investors should focus on avoiding mistakes.”

 And it goes against our natural instincts to “win” even when our efforts can lead to more harm than good.
 Especially when it comes to investing.

 As I’ve said and written many times before, often the best advice I can offer is “don’t just do something, stand there.”

 And if it weren’t already a challenge to fight our own instincts to tinker and improve and look for advantages, many financial advisors make this part of their “pitch” to you as an investor.
 They will often use industry jargon along with statistics and charts to show you how they would have avoided troublesome markets in the past.

 But don’t be fooled.
 And don’t be misled.

-This strategy works on the red clay of Roland Garros, and it works equally as well as you invest to support your long-term goals and aspirations.
+This strategy works on the red clay of Roland Garros, and it works equally as well as you work to up your investing game in support of your long-term goals and aspirations.